JARPinto/fleet/README.md

         elif not pwd:
             flash('Password is required!')
 ```
-If this conditions are checked, it gets all info from soldier tables, and ensures that BIM and password are correct.
-In positive case it remembers the session["user_id"] as the bim loggin in and returns / (aka /index)
+If these conditions are checked, it gets all info from soldier tables, and ensures that BIM and password are correct.
+In positive case it remembers the session["user_id"] as the bim loggin and returns / (aka /index)
 ```python
     else:
             # Query database for BIM